Forage beans (Vicia faba), also vegetable beans, are a grain legume agricultural fodder and food crop.

 Sometimes bean flour is mixed with wheat flour to increase the nutritional value.

-Bean straw exceeds oat straw in protein content (14%) and fat content, but is coarser, so before feeding it is crushed.
+Bean straw exceeds oat straw in protein (14 percent) and fat content but is coarser, so it is ground before being fed.
 It is also used as an organic fertilizer.

 Green mass, mowed during flowering, can be used for green fodder or making silage, haylage, hay.
 The chemical composition: moisture – 76%, protein – 3.6%, fat – 0.8%, fiber – 7.0%, minerals – 1.4% of the crude weight.
 1 kg of green fodder corresponds to 0.16 fodder units and 24 g of protein.